 ESIF R&I funding and H2020 have a common goal: increase jobs and growth.
 Having a common goal means that they can be combined to attain synergies, but in order to achieve this they need to comply with the rules and institutional set up of both sources of funding.
-The historical evolution has produced a structured governance scheme for the ESIFs, common to all Member States, and a more anarchic set of partly overlapping efforts and organisations with different mandates, primary goals and accountabilities for FP participation.
+The historical evolution has produced a structured governance scheme for the ESIFs, common to all Member States; however, at Member State level, the efforts to attract FP funds and increase FP participationshows a more anarchic set of partly overlapping efforts and organisations with different mandates, primary goals and accountabilities.

-Although each Member State has its own eco-system there are some common elements that demonstrate how actors are organised for the design and implementation of either Fund.
+Although each Member State has its own eco-system, there are some common elements that demonstrate how actors are organised for the design and implementation of either Fund.
 In a rough outline this is presented on Table 1 below: